coleygroup/sparrow/README.md

 **A note about required arguments:** The only required argument in SPARROW in `--target-csv`.
 However, providing this alone will not be sufficient to run SPARROW.
 In addition to candidates and rewards, SPARROW's optimization requires a set of potential reactions and scores for each reaction.
 If a provided `--graph` argument corresponds to a file that includes both potential reactions as a retrosynthesis tree _and_ reaction scores, that is sufficient to run SPARROW.
 However, if the file only contains a retrosynthesis tree, without reaction scores, SPARROW will require a `--recommender` argument.
 Likewise, if no `--graph` is provided, a valid entry for `--path-finder` (and any corresponding arguments) are required.
 We are currently working on expanding the documentation for SPARROW and improving its usability.

+#### Outputs
+SPARROW outputs a set of results files, and checkpoints if relevant, to the specified output directory (`--output-dir`).
+All parameters used for that run are output in `params.ini`.
+A summary of SPARROW's output, including the number of candidates, reactions, and starting materials selected, is included in `summary.json`.
+The selected routes are provided in two separate formats, both json files. `routes.json` provides the synthetic route to each selected candidate, and `solution_list_format.json` individually lists the selected candidates, selected reactions, and selected buyable materials.
+A pruned target SMILES/rewards csv file will also be output by SPARROW _if_ at least one target cannot be found in the retrosynthetic graph.

+#### Run time
+The run time associated with SPARROW depends on the information provided.
+If a route graph is provided, SPARROW will typically run in seconds (< ~100 candidates) or minutes (> ~100 candidates).
+When retrosynthesis, condition recommendation, reaction scoring, and compound buyability must all be performed, the total run time for SPARROW will scale linearly with the number of candidates.
+For the [example of 300 candidate molecules](examples/button_alectinib/), the total runtime of the SPARROW workflow was approximately 13 hours.
+Approximately 5 hours of retrosynthesis planning, 4 hours of searching for buyability and cost, and 4 hours of condition recommendation and scoring contributed to this computation cost.

 ##  Optimization Problem Formulation
 The formulation of the optimization problem can be found at our preprint (link to be added shortly).